 Mission Statement

 The WCMHPC is a multi-disciplinary partnership of healthcare and supporting and responding agencies that collaborate to coordinate preparedness, response, and recovery activities as it pertains to routine and emergent events that could impact the region.
+The WCMHPC is dedicated to supporting the community, particularly those most impacted by disasters, by assisting in maintaining a coordinated healthcare response and developing strong partnerships.

 Purpose of the Coalition